makrai/notes/el-haj23-unif-emo-vad.md

 * Experiments 1 and 2 demonstrate the benefits of training with larger emotion-based datasets
-  * suggest that it is possible to predict a wider range of emo expressions
+  * it is possible to predict a wider range of emo expressions
   * polarity analysis in Experiment 2 further support this conclusion
   * also predict weak emotions, which are often overlooked by sentiment anal
 * future work: increasing the number of datasets used in training